istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 ### Access the external services

-Because the bypass configuration only affects new deployments, you need to redeploy the `sleep` application as described in the [Before you begin](#before-you-begin) section.
+Because the bypass configuration only affects new deployments, you need to terminate and then redeploy the `sleep` application as described in the [Before you begin](#before-you-begin) section.

 After updating the `istio-sidecar-injector` configmap and redeploying the `sleep` application,